 In December 1998, the University entered into a lease-purchase agreement with the Mason County Building Commission for the Mid-Ohio Valley Center (MOVC).
 The construction of MOVC was financed by the Mason County Building Commission through the issuance of revenue bonds and was completed in January 2000.
 This lease was terminated and replaced with a new lease-purchase agreement in December 2005, with the new lease including an addition to be constructed at MOVC with funds from new bonds issued by the Mason County Building Commission.
 Ownership of MOVC transfers to the University at the end of the lease term.

-The University entered into one new lease in 2017 for the financing of IT equipment and two new leases in 2016 for the financing of equipment for the Applied Engineering Complex.
+The University entered into one new lease in 2018 for the financing of turf for the softball field, and one new lease in 2017 for the financing of IT equipment.